Til7701/vigilia-cli-rs/README.md

 # Vigilia CLI

-Vigilia CLI is a command-line interface for the Vigilia toolbox.
+Vigilia CLI is a command-line interface for the Vigilia service.
-The service, which contains the logic for the Vigilia toolbox, is located [here](https://github.com/schlunzis/vigilia).
+The service, which contains the logic for the Vigilia service, is located [here](https://github.com/schlunzis/vigilia).

 ## Build